By Dave Yonkman

 When PRs regularly load sites with meaningful content that links to even more relevant content, they will succeed with Google and rank at the top of search results in no time.

 PR Pros, how do you incorporate SEO into your traditional practice?
-Please leave your comments below!
+Leave your comments below!

 Get Email Updates